Supporting farming families for 30 years.

 Narelle Jarry

 Narelle has held a diverse range of professional roles across the fine arts, cultural development and higher education sectors.
-In 2022 she transitioned to full-time management of her family’s assets and investments.
-More recently, this this has expanded to include the agricultural enterprise that she and her partner operate on land that has been in his family for over 160 years.
+In 2022, she transitioned to full-time management of her family’s assets and investments.
+With the support and encouragement of the On Board, this has expanded to include day-to-day involvement in the agricultural business that she and John operate.

-Narelle brings an ethical, detail oriented and structured approach to her role as Chair of the On Board.
+Narelle brings an ethical, detail-oriented and structured approach to her role as Chair of the On Board.
 She cares deeply about providing a space in which all members feel valued and their contributions are both heard and thoughtfully considered.

 Jess Webb is a co‑owner of Myanbah, a 4,500‑acre Angus beef enterprise near Uralla in the New England region of NSW.
 Alongside her husband Hamish, she contributes to the strategic direction and daily operation of the business, with a focus on productivity, sustainability and long‑term resilience.